huangzhechao1995/Learning-Pytorch/README.md

 # Learning-Pytorch
-This includes my notes (in Chinese) and my code implementation of Pytorch official tutorial and examples
+This page includes my notes (in Chinese) and my code implementation of Pytorch official tutorial and examples